shospodarets/awesome-platform-engineering/README.md

 # [Awesome Platform Engineering](https://shospodarets.github.io/awesome-platform-engineering/)

-A curated list of platform solutions, tools, practices and resources for Platform Engineering.
+A curated list of tools and resources for Platform Engineering.

 ## Contents
 - [Tooling— Development Portal and documentation](#tooling-development-portal-and-documentation)